 This course will introduce students to the French language.
 Students will learn the basic, practical vocabulary and language structures needed to function in a variety of real life situations.
 Students will develop their communication skills with the goal of expressing themselves and talking about the world around us in French.
 Students will listen and view with intent, and participate actively in reciprocal interactions.
-Students will use storytelling to meaningfully communicate ideas.
 Using creative works students will experience culture and will work to deepen their understanding of French Culture as well as our own.

 The ability to communicate in both of Canada's official languages can have many benefits.
 Acquiring French provides opportunities to explore our own cultural identity from a new perspective.
 Students will use Francophone creative works to explore Francophone culture.
 Students will continue to listen and view with intent to strengthen their understanding of French, will participate in meaningful conversations about things that are important to us in French, and students will participate in story telling to interpret and share knowledge, thought and feelings.
 Ongoing attention to language structure will enable students to express themselves and communicate greater confidence.
-Recommended prerequisite: French 8 willing to do regular written homework and review frequently.
-Students will learn the basic, practical vocabulary and language structures needed to function in a variety of real life situations.
-Language skills are learned using themes such as school, relationships, parties, sightseeing and family.
+Recommended prerequisite: French 8

 Spanish is one of the most widely spoken languages in the world, used by approximately 340 million people.
 It is a valuable skill, useful for travel, employment, business and academic opportunities.
 Spanish 9 emphasizes communication and offers an introduction to the language and cultures of the Spanish-speaking world.
-Although oral/aural work is an important focus in this course, students must be
+Although oral/aural work is an important focus in this course, students must be willing to do regular written homework and review frequently.
+Students will learn the basic, practical vocabulary and language structures needed to function in a variety of real life situations.
+Language skills are learned using themes such as school, relationships, parties, sightseeing and family.